-There are four ways to get designated as a persistent drunk driver in Colorado:
+There are four ways you can get designated by the state of Colorado as a persistent drunk driver:

-- by refusing to take a DUI chemical test,
+- you refuse to take a DUI chemical test,

-- by driving on a license suspended for DUI.
+- you drive on a license suspended for DUI.

 In this article, our Colorado criminal defense attorneys discuss: